blasterpal/matterhorn/links_changes.md

 This method would not be used to customize the urls of nested associations (for the end level items).

 *note: this doesn't cover use cases for nested associations more than 1 level deep.*

+## Questions

+- Links for Criteria and a small array of context objects may have some inconsistencies.
+For example if I know the ids for a list of comments nested under a post(/comments/{posts.initial_comment_ids}), would i use a link template or go ahead and build the link out (/comments/1,2,3).
+It's possible that you would need to use the link templates to breakup the requests to fetch some items.
+Example: posts have comments, and a list of 25 posts has 200 comments, creating a comma separated url for the comments is a bad idea, so using a link template may be preferable.

+[scope]: "#"